ibabushkin/gabelstaplerwm/IDEAS.md

 ## General component ideas
-* additional functionality is placed in additional modules, that don't *need* to be compiled in (separate crates)
+* additional functionality is placed in additional modules, that don't *need* to be compiled in, realized via separate crates
   * [ ] scratchpad or similar concept
   * [ ] mouse replacement
   * [ ] bar (probably not)